 Yes.
 You can get flood insurance on mobile and manufactured homes.
 In fact, your mortgage lender may require you to if you live in an area at high risk of flooding.

 Yes.
-You can get earthquake insurance on a mobile home and may want to if you’re in an area where earthquakes occur frequently.
+You can get earthquake insurance on a mobile home, and you may want to if you’re in an area where earthquakes occur frequently.
 You can also consider an open-peril policy.

 It depends.
 The amount of mobile home insurance you need varies on the value of your home and belongings, as well as your risk tolerance regarding paying out of pocket to replace belongings or repair your home if damage does occur.